-Businesses managing complex trading agreements face several hurdles that are difficult to overcome entirely when using manual processes and spreadsheets.
+Businesses managing complex trading agreements can face various accounting mistakes that are difficult to overcome entirely when using manual processes and spreadsheets.
 Lack of transparency, inaccuracy and limited control of rebate accounting processes is common and the ramifications of these can have a damaging effect on profit, compliance, cash flow and business growth.

 For example, an accounting mistake that supermarket retailer Tesco made meant a £129m fine to avoid prosecution by the FCA for overstating its profits in 2014.
 The root of the problem is believed to be premature recognition of rebate income from suppliers.

 Solving these rebate accounting issues for retailers, wholesalers and large buying groups, is critical to ensure receipt of the correct amount of rebate income and achievement of mutual trading goals.
 So, what are the common rebate accounting mistakes and how can they be avoided?